Integralist/Linux-and-Docker-Development-Environment/README.md

 - Detach the program from its *current* parent (e.g. `disown top`)
 - Open your terminal multiplexer (e.g. `tmux` or `screen`)
 - Reattach the program to your terminal multiplexer using Reptyr (e.g. `reptyr $(pgrep top)`)

+## Accessing the system clipboard

+When using a GUI-less version of Linux like this you wont be able to take advantage of the system clipboard inside the VM unless you use a program like [XQuartz](http://xquartz.macosforge.org/).
+Download and run XQuartz, then start up your VM.
+The `Vagrantfile` has been set-up to forward XQuartz onto the VM, meaning that the `xclip` program (installed by our `provision.sh`) will now work as intended.

+## Dotfiles

+You'll notice inside the `provision.sh` I'm downloading and installing my own [dotfiles](https://github.com/Integralist/dotfiles/tree/linux) - I would highly recommend you review the `.tmux.conf`, `.vimrc` and `.vim` files/folders to see what settings, key bindings and plugins I've installed for tmux and Vim.
+For example, I've configured tmux to have Vim style bindings for copy and paste (e.g. `v` to start visual selection and `y` to yank to the system clipboard using `xclip`).

 ## Process